Debbie Kruger

 From 1975 to 1982 Sydney radio station 2SM played an intrinsic role in my life.
 Actually, that's an understatement.
 To a degree, 2SM was my life.
 There were lots of other things going on, of course, but while for most of my friends radio was just something going on in the background, for me it was very much in the foreground.
 The jocks were my pals who got me through each day, and my visits to the station became more frequent as I got older.
 2SM denim logo

-It was surprising to me, when I started putting this section of my website together, that there is so little available on-line about the glory days of 2SM.
+It was surprising to me, when I started putting this section of my website together in 2002, that there was so little available on-line about the glory days of 2SM.
 So if you are a former 2SM junkie like me, this is the place for you!!
 Settle in for a long trip down memory lane and please be patient as the page downloads — it's worth it!

-Oh, and a note about the audio on this page.
-Wherever you see this little animation, it means there is a nifty 2SM promo, jingle or some other kind of snippet for the savouring.
-Some are fairly large files as I'm providing them in high quality.
-There is quite a selection, so I'll be changing some of the audio clips now and then.
-For instance, if you click on the big 2SM denim logo at the top of this page, you'll hear one of the hundreds of old 2SM ID jingles, and that will change regularly.
+There is quite a huge selection of audio in my archives, and I might even change some of the clips now and then.
+For instance, if you click on the big 2SM denim logo at the top of this page, you'll hear one of the hundreds of old 2SM ID jingles, and that will change now and then.
 So come back when you can to have another listen.
 Enjoy!

 The DJs

-Chooks MacRae had a thing for chickens.
+Chooks One of the first things I noted when I did start tuning in was that MacRae had a thing for chickens.
 He brought new meaning to the Aussie chook raffle.
 His take on Rick Dees' 1976 hit "Disco Duck" was of course "Disco Chook."
-After years of pining to hear it, a very very kind site visitor sent me a big clip of the song to share with you.
-Click on the chooks at left to hear the classic "Disco Chook"!
+After years of pining to hear it, a very very kind site visitor sent me the song to share with you.
+Click on the chooks at left to hear the classic parody, "Disco Chook"!

-Macca was also the master of promotional stunts.
 The most famous was the Rocktober 1978 competition to win a trip on the jumbo that was going to go under the Sydney Harbour Bridge.
-You can hear a fantastic audio clip of the Jumbo Under the Bridge event, and read about MacRae's other shenanigans, on his page of Interesting Stuff about Ian MacRae.
-There's similar stuff and more to be found at the Ian MacRae Radio School.
+Here are a couple of on air promos for the much-hyped event:

 Macca took the breakfast show on location at various times throughout his years on 2SM.
-From the north pylon of the Sydney Harbour Bridge to London in 1977 for the Queen's Silver Jubilee and Alaska for a series of Christmas broadcasts in 1978, tied in with the famous Christmas Wish promotion
+From the north pylon of the Sydney Harbour Bridge to Hong Kong to London in 1977 for the Queen's Silver Jubilee and Alaska for a series of Christmas broadcasts in 1978, tied in with the famous Christmas Wish promotion, and later on to Bulgaria, he was here there and everywhere.

 Macca

-Actually, Macca never made it to Alaska; apparently he got sick and had to send Gordon O'Byrne to Santa Land with the Hon Nick instead.
+Actually, as it turned out, Macca never made it to Alaska; at the last minute he got sick and had to send Gordon O'Byrne to Santa Land with the Hon Nick instead.
 Here are a couple of different promos for that event:

 Macca goes to Alaska